FastifyResty/fastify-resty/docs/Quickstart.md

 are more possibilities and available things that not covered here, but you are ready for absorbing further documentation.

-The source code of this quickstart application is available on <LINK>, take a look if you have missed something!
+The source code of this quickstart application is available on [Quickstart example](https://github.com/FastifyResty/fastify-resty/tree/main/examples/fastify-resty-quickstart), take a look if you have missed something!